 - People are generous and they want to be generous (which means we have to actually ASK for contributions)

 - People are motivated by generosity and guilt simultaneously

 Many people have told me they wish they could give more, but aren’t in the right financial state.
 Some people have said they didn’t want to work with me simply because they wouldn’t be able to pay me what they thought I deserved (I told them we could try it anyway).
 Regardless if we as human beings are driven more by the want to be loving and generous, or they want to avoid being seen as stingy and selfish, the results are the same: the majority of people contribute when it’s optional.

 Pay What You Want works.

 I know it does from my own experience and from the experience of my clients.
-But like other pricing techniques (from freemium, to tiered prices, to bonus packaging, to limited time discounts, etc.), it only works in some conditions and under certain circumstances.
+But like other pricing techniques (from freemium to tiered prices, to bonus packaging, to limited time discounts, etc.).
+I like having a balanced budget.
+Pay what you want only works in some conditions and under certain circumstances.
 In my guide: The Complete Guide to Pay What You Want Pricing, I explain exactly what these conditions are (what I call The 5 Essential Components of Pay What You Want), and how to create the circumstances around your product or service to make it work (in the guide, I call this The Perfect Pitch Framework).
 And, not ironically, I’m offering this guide as Pay What You Want at $1+

 My challenge to you is this: if you’re on the fence about using Pay What You Want pricing, or this is the first time you’ve considered it and you’re rearing to go, consider testing out a small product or service using Selz.